lumeland/blog/posts/lume-cms-0.13.0.md

 });
 ```

-This works great if you want to store every note in a JSON file in the `notes/`
+This stores every note in a JSON file in the `notes/` directory.
+The stored
-directory.
-The stored notes have a structure like this:
+notes have a structure like this:

 ```json
 {